Mission Community Market Visitor Info & Services

 Thursday (3 pm – 7 pm), March – November

 Mission Community Market takes place at 22nd Street between Mission and Valencia in San Francisco’s Mission District.
-Find parking and transit options and other helpful visitor information here.
-For a complete list of vendors, click here.
+Find transit, parking, and other info to prepare for your visit.

-The market takes place on Thursdays, 3 to 7 pm, March through November, rain or shine.
+The Mission Community Market takes place on Thursdays, 3 to 7 pm, March through November, rain or shine.

 The market is accessible from the 24th Street BART station, as well as the 14, 49, and other MUNI lines.
 Find Bay Area transit information, maps, and schedules at 511.org/transit.